namishelex01/Notes/security-mitigation-study-notes.md

 Data Execution Prevention

+     Data Execution Prevention (DEP) - Prevents certain memory sectors, e.g. the STACK, from being executed.
+     When combined with ASLR becomes exceedingly difficult to exploit vulnerabilities in applications using shellcode or return-oriented programming (ROP) techniques

 Address space layout randomisation

-    To make it harder for buffer overruns to execute privileged instructions at known addresses in memory.
+    Address Space Layout Randomisation (ASLR) - Prevents shellcode execution randomly offsetting the location of modules and certain in-memory structures

 Principle of least privilege

     Eg running Internet Explorer with the Administrator SID disabled in the process token.
-Reduces the ability of buffer overrun exploits to run as elevated user.
+Reduces the ability of buffer overrun exploits to run as elevated user

 Code signing